Baldwin v. New York: Decision

 The majority opinion, authored by Justice Byron White, narrowed the decision of Duncan v.
-Louisiana by holding that a right to a jury trial is required for all crimes where the penalty exceeds six months imprisonment.
+Louisiana by holding that a right to a jury trial is required for all crimes where the possible penalty exceeds six months imprisonment.
 The opinion explicitly disagreed with the prosecution's argument that the line should be drawn between misdemeanor and felony, and noted that every other state had reduced punishment for non-jury trials to no more than six months.